Ischaemic Affairs of the Heart

 #1

-The first time I accidentally almost killed myself was in 1979 when I was 15 years old.
+The first time I almost killed myself was when I was 15 years old.
 I was making napalm on the apartment kitchen stove — as you do.
-A small batch I had made earlier in the morning worked fine, but deciding to go industrial with 2L of petrol was my undoing.
-This time the vapours exploded in a yellow-orange whoomf and then everything suddenly went black.
+The small batch I had made earlier worked fine, but going industrial with 2L of petrol was my undoing.
+This time the vapours exploded in a yellow–orange whoomf and then everything went black.
 I remember thinking Oh crap, I'm dead.

 #2